rensandao/CarND-Term3-P1-Path_planning_project-Wei/README.md

 ### Conclusion

 The final path planner can drive well and meet the requirements.But it's not perfect.
 There are lot of works to do.
-* As is mentioned above, if more behavior states are considered, more good effect wil appear such as faster efficiency.
+* As is mentioned above, if more behavior states are considered, more good effect will appear such as faster efficiency.
 * Emergency braking parameters tuning and strategy in more complicate situation.
 * Prediction.
 More methods to dig the sensor fusion data, such as from listed papers in course link.
 * Others.